 An Assessment Notice for each real estate parcel is mailed mailed to the taxpayer in February of each year.
 This notice shows the value of your property for tax purposes and whether you have a "Homeowner's Principal Residence Exemption" from school operating taxes.
 Please review the notice carefully.
 You may appeal your assessment annually to the Board of Review, which meets in March.
 After the time to appeal your assessment has passed, please report any clerical errors to the Assessor, because clerical errors may be correctable.
-Assessor Donna Neyome or a member of her staff is normally available at the Township Hall on Wednesdays from 11:00 a.m. to 12:00 pm (Noon) or you may reach him by telephone at 269-655-1144 or by email at firstname.lastname@example.org
+Assessor Ben Brousseau is at the Township Hall on Wednesdays from 11:00 a.m. to 12:00 pm (Noon) or you may reach him by telephone at 269-655-1144 or by email at firstname.lastname@example.org

 Delinquent taxes on real estate are collected by the Van Buren County Treasurer, phone 269-657-8228.
 All questions about such delinquent taxes, including information about interest, charges, and forfeiture and foreclosure due to non-payment, should be directed to the County Treasurer